 What Is Sexual Incompatibility?

-Sexual incompatibility refers to a conflict between two partner's sexual needs.
-It can range from finding your partner's preferences offputting, to being turned off by your partner, to one partner withholding from the other or not wanting sex on the frequency that the other desires it.
+Sexual incompatibility refers to a conflict between two partners' sexual needs.
+Examples include finding your partner's preferences offputting, being turned off by your partner, and one partner withholding from the other or not wanting sex as often as the other desires it.

 Getting physical in the early stages of love can come with trials and tribulations, but does that mean you are incompatible?
 Is sex just not fun?
 Are you having sex at all?
 Has this changed over time?
 These are a few starter questions to ask yourself before declaring a state of emergency.
 No matter your answers, if you find yourself nervous about the situation, there are always ways to maintain your relationship and grow from the experience.